ankit-chaubey/uploader-bot/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the License.
 See the [LICENSE](LICENSE) file for more details. 📜

 ---